ftcn86/Dynamic-wallet-view/docs/ai_rules.md

     *   You MUST use the `next/image` component for all images.
     *   Placeholder images MUST use `https://placehold.co`.
     *   You MUST add a `data-ai-hint` attribute to all placeholder images with 1-2 relevant keywords.
-    *   You MUST provide a meaningful `alt` prop for accessibility, preferably sourced from i18n.
+    *   You MUST provide a meaningful `alt` prop for accessibility.
 6.  **Error Handling:**
     *   Implement user-friendly error boundaries using `error.tsx` for main application routes.
     *   Use the `Toast` component for non-critical feedback (e.g., form submission success/failure).